 This is the Graph processing capability of Spark that is the amalgamation of iterative graphical computation, exploratory analysis and ETL capabilities.
 It is possible to view the data as both graphs and collections and also to combine graphs with RDD.
 It allows for customized iterative graph algorithms using certain specialized APIs.

-Spark can also be used for Machine learning applications using its MLlib library that provides a machine learning framework for Spark in a memory-based distributed environment.
+Spark can also be used for Machine learning algorithms and applications using its MLlib library that provides a machine learning framework for Spark in a memory-based distributed environment.
 The Spark MLlib functionalities can be extremely fast when compared to other machine learning frameworks like the Apache Mahout.

 Curious to know more?
 Read this extensive Spark Tutorial!